vonvoo/docs/docs/source/password manager continued.rst

 |logo_bitwarden| Verify the *Bitwarden* Account
 ------------

-On your computer, log into the *Bitwarden* app and naviate to Account > Two-step Login.
-A browser tab will open to the *Bitwarden Web Vault*...
+On your computer

+   - In the browser, navigate to the *Bitwarden Web Vault*

   ..
 Warning::
      Never allow the browser to save the *Bitwarden* credentials.